The Good Food Fund

 Account number: 12354669

-We ran a donation campaign to raise credit for the three newer partners last Christmas.
-The campaign raised around £700, which funded our supply to one of the partners for more than half a year.
-The campaign was called ‘fruit credit’ because conversations with our partner organisations showed that the people they work with have in common a struggle to access fresh fruit.
+For the second year in a row, we ran a donation campaign to raise credit for Govan Community Project and Queen’s Park Govanhill Parish Church Foodbank.
+The campaign raised £755.
+We will release this credit throughout 2019 buy buying fresh fruit and veg for the partner organisations.
 Emergency food providers generally find it hard to source fresh fruit and for people living in food poverty it is considered a luxury to buy.
-We used the campaign to raise awareness of this lack.
+We used the campaign to try and raise awareness of this lack.
 Asking our partners what they need enabled a tiny amount of self-determination and choice.
 Choice over food, which most of us take for granted, is completely lacking in emergency food provision which relies on donations and surplus from supermarkets.

 The Space (Govanhill) – They work with members of the Roma community.
 At the beginning of the partnership this project was about food distribution.
 The work of The Space has since shifted towards a more educational approach.
 Lately they have been using our donations for cookery classes.

 Queens Park Govanhill Parish Church – They run a food bank and a meal for people with homelessness and addiction backgrounds.
 Their foodbank does not require a referral and they do not limit the amount of times people can use the service.
 We encouraged the church to give out fruit at the meal and the food-bank, which was previously limited to dried/ canned foods.

 Govan Community Project – GCP provide services such as advice, information and advocacy, mainly to refugees.
 They have a community flat and that hosts their group work and ESOL classes.
 We have been working with their food destitution project.